oasisprotocol/docs/docs/dapp/emerald/writing-dapps-on-emerald.md

 [web3.js]: https://web3js.readthedocs.io/en/v1.5.2/
 [truffle-quickstart]: https://trufflesuite.com/docs/truffle/quickstart.html

-## Create dapp on Emerald with Remix - Ethereum IDE
+## Create dApp on Emerald with Remix - Ethereum IDE

 [Remix] is a popular web IDE for swift development, deployment and testing smart contracts on the Ethereum Network.
 We will use it in combination with